 At Seven Property, since 2014 we have championed the positive impact apprentices bring to our independant business.
 Apprenticeships give our managers the opportunity to train a junior member of staff with the support of an academic structure, allowing the apprentice to study the theory whilst putting their new skills into practice with daily tasks.
 With the diverse nature of the industry it’s nice to develop and mentor our apprentices through the business, seeing their progress both professionally and personally.

-Our current apprentices Levi and Florence explain why they chose an Apprenticeship.
+Our current apprentices Levi explain why he chose an Apprenticeship.

 “After completing my college course in vehicle technology I knew that working on vehicles was not for me.
 I wanted an apprenticeship in the trade (building and construction); however it took me a long time to achieve my goal, I am very happy now.
 Since starting at Seven Property I have assisted the Maintenance Operative Dave Botwright and external contractors with a major residential refurbishment and two kitchen installations.
 Working on continuously varying jobs that property maintenance throws at you, I have gained an insight on how diverse my working week can be, this is what I really like about this apprenticeship.”
 Levi Williams - Seven Property Maintenance Apprentice